Justice-Through-Code/challenge-8/README.md

 Follow the instructions in `library.py` to complete this challenge.

-NOTE: Now that we know how to write our own functions, our tests don't need to match exactly!
+NOTE: Now that we know how to write our own functions, our tests don't always need to match exactly!
 We can test the output of your _functions_ based on test inputs rather than checking your print statements.
 Make sure that you're running your own code (ex: `python3 library.py`) to see what your code is outputting!

 ---